 Anna and the Apple Tree

-Anna and the Apple Tree is a contemporary yet timeless, magical story about a girl who strikes up a friendship with an old apple tree.
+Anna and the Apple Tree is a contemporary yet timeless, story about a girl who strikes up a friendship with an old apple tree.
 The apple tree has to produce at least one fruit to prevent it being felled by the local authority.
 Anna sets out to make sure the apple tree has the best possible chance of surviving and to prove to everyone that the tree is worth saving.
-The apple tree pays her back in a spectacular way..

 The story behind the story;

-On a visit to Worcestershire in the summer of 2017 as Richard was delivering a family storytelling session as part of a literature festival, Miranda sketched the scene, and later sent the sketch to Richard who thought the it was fabulous and perfectly captured the session.
+On a visit to Worcestershire in the summer of 2017 as Richard was delivering a family storytelling session as part of a literature festival, as the festival artist Miranda sketched the performance, and later sent the sketch to Richard who thought the it was fabulous and perfectly captured the scene.
 The timing couldn’t have been better as once back home he had been inspired by rescuing a small apple tree from a pile of rubbish to start working on a new story about an apple tree.
 A further dimension was added to the story a couple of weeks later whilst at the international storytelling festival in Budapest where apples and trees were also a discussion point.

 We’ve enclosed below a little taster, enjoy!